16 Non-Candy Halloween Treats Kids Actually Love

 Soft, smushy, and oh-so-oddly-satisfying, squishies are wildly popular with kids.
 And these Halloween versions will make your house the must-visit one on the block.
 So, what do you do with a squishy?
 Exactly what it sounds like: Just squish them in your hand and then watch them slowly return to their regular shape.
 They also make great prizes for these 25 Halloween party games.

 Add a bit of bounce to their treat bag.
 These colorful balls feature Halloween favorites—like pumpkins, spiders, and ghosts—and make the perfect non-candy treat that kids can use to burn off some energy after stuffing themselves with candy.
 Plus, this is the deal of the season.
-You can get a whopping 72 of these balls for only $17.
+You can get a whopping 72 of these balls for only $9.
 (Yes, you read that right—talk about a treat!)
 These are 12 things you probably never knew about Halloween.

 Let’s be honest: There are some sounds that always evoke a fit of laughter—and not just among the younger set.
 Still, kids will particularly love this neon-colored noise putty slime, which they can play with right in the container.
 An added bonus: It won’t stick to furniture or leave behind a sticky residue, so it’s a win all around.
 For more kiddie enjoyment, here are 15 easy Halloween crafts your own kids will love to make.